Kai-Deux/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 4 Write a function that checks for alphabetic character.
 5. Write a function that prints the sign of a number.
 3. Write a function that computes the absolute value of an integer.
+7. Write a function that prints the last digit of a number.